dogweather/forkful/content/en/typescript/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?
-YAML, a data serialization language designed to be human-friendly, is often used for configuration files, inter-process messaging, and data storage.
-Programmers lean on YAML for its readability and ease of use, especially when dealing with complex structured data, making it an excellent choice for applications developed in TypeScript.

 ## How to:
 Working with YAML in TypeScript typically involves parsing YAML content into JavaScript objects and possibly converting JavaScript objects back into YAML.
 This requires a parser; one popular choice is `js-yaml`, a library that can easily be integrated into TypeScript projects.